julianheeg/Tamaki-s-Algorithm-for-computing-Tree-Decompositions-with-minimal-widths/README.md

 `Tamaki_Tree_Decomp.exe <path to graph file>`.

-The program outputs outputs the tree decomposition to the command line in the form of a .td file.
+The program expects a .gr file and outputs the tree decomposition to the command line in the form of a .td file.
 The .gr and .td file formats are described in detail on the [website for the PACE 2017 challenge](https://pacechallenge.org/2017/treewidth/).